ioarun/ioarun.github.io/_posts/2019-11-05-intuitive-pg.md

 date: 2019-11-05T21:56:19+00:00
 author: arun
 author_profile: false
 excerpt: "In this post I will give an intuitive explaination of Policy Gradient so that it becomes easier to implement.
-Much of what is known to a developer about the Policy Gradient method in Reinforcement Learning is still not very clear given the kind of language used in the research papers and the blog articles."
+Much of what is known to a developer about the Policy Gradient method in Reinforcement Learning is still not very clear given the kind of mathematical language used in the research papers and the blog articles."

 permalink: /posts/2019/11/intuitive-pg/
 categories: